-• Federal Work-Study
+Federal Work-Study

 The Federal Work-Study Program provides part-time employment for students with financial need.
-Students work in college facilities or in approved community programs earning minimum wage.
+Students work in college facilities or in approved community programs.
 Garden City Community College also provides work-study opportunities to students who do not demonstrate financial need.